purdue-arc/DD-obstacle-avoidance/README.md

 3) Once open, click on the green "Start without Debugging Button" on the top
 4) It should take a couple of minutes
 5) Do not worry about the "Access denied - ALL BUILD" error
-6) To confirm compilation, navigate to "C:\git\librealsense\build".
-There should be a "DEBUG" and "x64" folder here.
+6) To confirm compilation, navigate to "C:\git\librealsense\build"
+7) Here, you should find a "DEBUG" and "x64" folder

 ### Installing OpenCV
 1) Navigate to this webpage: "https://opencv.org/releases/"